Locations of TUM

 - University hospitals: TUM commands a renowned university hospital, Klinikum rechts der Isar.
 This is also the home of the TUM School of Medicine.
 The German Heart Centre Munich and the Klinik am Biederstein also belong to University Hospitals of TUM.

 The Garching campus north of Munich constitutes the center of natural sciences and technology at TUM.
-With more than 12,000 students at five Faculties, it is the largest of all TUM locations.
-Also focused on top-level research at this campus are the TUM Institute for Advanced Study, TUM Graduate School and the Munich School of Engineering (MSE).
-The center of Garching is easy to reach from downtown Munich with the subway line U6 or via the Autobahn.
+With about 20,000 students at different TUM Schools and Departments, it is the largest of all TUM locations.
+Also focused on top-level research at this campus are several research centers and the TUM Graduate School.
+The campus is easy to reach from downtown Munich with the subway line U6 or via the Autobahn.

-- Interdisciplinary network: TUM is networked with other important research institutions on the Garching campus: Max Planck Institutes, the supercomputer center (LRZ) of the Bavarian Academy of Sciences, the European Southern Observatory, and institutes of LMU Munich.
+- Interdisciplinary network: TUM is networked with other important research institutions on the Garching campus – Max Planck Institutes, the supercomputing center (LRZ) of the Bavarian Academy of Sciences, the European Southern Observatory, and institutes of LMU Munich.

 TUM has set up a campus in Singapore to provide a world-class research and study facility for the whole of Asia: The German Institute of Science and Technology (GIST) - TUM Asia Pte.
 Ltd.